 Note: Some of the links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of the services listed here.
 I only recommend what I personally use and try to remain as unbiased as possible.

-Split tunneling is a unique technology that gives you control over which data you encrypt through a VPN and which data remains open on the network.
+VPN Split tunneling is a unique technology that gives you control over which data you send through an encrypted VPN connection and which data remains open on the network.

-There are a few different ways in which this kind of technology is implemented.
+There are a few different ways in which you’ll find VPN split tunneling work.

-- App-based: Some VPN software allows users to choose specific apps to connect through the VPN.
-Using this method, only those apps selected will be routed through the VPN, while all other internet traffic travels through the regular network.
+Using this method, only those apps selected will be routed through the VPN secure connection, while all other internet traffic travels through the regular network.

-- URL-based: Another popular method of implementing split tunneling is by specific website URLs.
-In this method, you specify exactly which URLs will require encryption through the VPN.
+With this type of encrypted VPN tunnel, you specify exactly which URLs will require encryption through the VPN.
 This is usually done via a VPN browser extension.

-While split tunneling isn’t difficult to set up, it does require users to manually set which apps and URLs to either include or exclude.
+While VPN split tunneling isn’t difficult to set up, it does require users to manually decide and setup which apps and URLs to either include or exclude.

-Each VPN software handles this differently, and I’ll share below which I recommend.
+Each VPN client handles this differently, and I’ll share below which I recommend.

 Because a VPN encrypts internet traffic and routes it through a server in another location, it can sometimes create bottlenecks in bandwidth usage and slow down your internet.

-Let’s look at a few instances where using split tunneling would be helpful.
+Let’s look at a few instances where using VPN split tunneling would be helpful.

 Example 1: The Expat Living Overseas

-However, the reality is that most expats use a VPN for streaming their favorite content.
+However, the reality is that most expatriates use a VPN for streaming their favorite content.

 If the primary goal is to stream geoblocked content, there’s no need to slow down the rest of your internet connection for other activities.

-By split tunneling, you can set up your virtual private network to only route you through the VPN server when you’re using Netflix or trying to access a censored website.
+By setting up a VPN split tunnel connection, you can set it up to only route you through the VPN server when you’re using Netflix or trying to access a censored website.

-All other traffic is unencrypted and (theoretically) slightly faster.
+All other traffic is unencrypted (open to security risks) and slightly faster.

 Example 2: Working on a Local Area Network